-In both, the nurse-led AF clinic and usual care groups, the choice of the appropriate therapy was at the discretion of the physician responsible for the patient.
+In both, the nurse-led AF clinic and usual care groups, the choice of the appropriate therapy and medication prescriptions were at the discretion of the physician responsible for the patient.
 Patients in either group were followed-up for two years and the last follow-up was performed on November 18, 2018.

 Quality of anticoagulation